sheetazita/Good-Words/README.md

 ## Post MVP
 * Background picture will be auto-change depends on the current weather of the built-in calendar.
 * Image of gift list will be able to upload from users' own local server via pc or phone instead of restrictly pasting image url from other hosts.
-* Users will be able to do keyword search for the Bible verse in typical topic.
+* Users will be able to do keyword search for the Bible verse they desire instantly.

 ## Feature List
 * 7 React Components: